Do you have an Exit Strategy in Place for your Business?

 - It gives you something to aim for

-A good accountancy firm in London will recommend that in order to make sure your business is heading in the right direction you need an exit strategy which gives you something to strive for.
+A good accountancy firm in London will recommend that to ensure your business is heading in the right direction; you need an exit strategy that gives you something to strive for.
 An exit strategy helps you to set goals when setting up a limited company, outcomes for the business which indicate success, and a timeline for marking progress and expected achievements.